What is intimacy in marriage and why is it important to restore it?

 18. Do something fun and silly with your spouse every once in a while

-The other day while finishing up cooking dinner I just put on a Billy Idol song (“Dancing with Myself”) and the whole family, baby included, burst out into an improptu dance party in the kitchen.
+The other day while finishing up cooking dinner I just put on a Billy Idol song (“Dancing with Myself”) and the whole family, baby included, burst out into an impromptu dance party in the kitchen.

 It was silly, served no purpose, but it was fun.
 And we connected as a family in a wholesome and goofy way.
 Being serious all the time = no fun.